Garrett Hampson Player Props: Marlins vs. Rockies

 Garrett Hampson At The Plate

-- Hampson is batting .239 with nine doubles, a home run and three walks.
+- Hampson is hitting .231 with nine doubles, a home run and three walks.

-- He has scored in 10 of 31 games so far this season.
+- He has scored a run in 10 of 32 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.